-Jeffrey Zavik: Dr. Hedaya is the director of the Hedaya Clinic and National Center for Whole Psychiatry and Brain Recovery Center based in Chevy Chase, Maryland and a clinical professor of psychiatry at the Georgetown University School of Medicine.
+Jeffrey Zavik: Dr. Hedaya is the director of the Hedaya Clinic and National Center for The Center for Whole Psychiatry + Brain Recovery based in Chevy Chase, Maryland and a clinical professor of psychiatry at the Georgetown University School of Medicine.
 I just finished looking at his nice website which is a very easy site to navigate and it is easy to find and remember.
 It is www.wholepsych.com.
 We recommend our readers and listeners to visit your site and get more information there as well.
 You are the author of at least three documents, I think more than that, but recently Depression, Advancing the Treatment Paradigm, The Anti-Depressant Survival Program, and Understanding Biological Psychiatry.
 You practice “whole psychiatry”.
 Did you coin the phrase?
 And could you tell us a little bit about what that is and how you came to this approach?

 Dr. Hedaya: Yes, I did coin it and I have played around with the idea of integrative psychiatry and comprehensive psychiatry and functional psychiatry, but I settled on ‘whole psychiatry’ because each of these approaches is limited in a sense.
 The idea of whole psychiatry, the idea behind it is that it is ever changing, depending on what we learn.
 And so right now I am using a lot of functional medicine and depth psychology but, you know, in the future, who knows what it will be.
 So the idea is just to keep it broad and open-minded.
 For example, part of the concept is looking at politics and culture and how they affect psychiatric problems.